AyahRamahi/30days-leetcoding-challenge/Week1/Week1.md

 [*Solution*](single_number.c++)

 * ### Day 2: [Happy Number]([https://leetcode.com/explore/other/card/30-day-leetcoding-challenge/528/week-1/3284/](https://leetcode.com/explore/other/card/30-day-leetcoding-challenge/528/week-1/3284/))
 Digit sum is adding the digits of a number.
-It is mathematically proven that digit sums once they reach one of these numbers [145,42,30,4,16,37,58,89] they keep infinitly repeating.
-So, you solve this question by repeatedly calculating the square digit sum and once you reach one of these numbers you know the number is not Happy :sob:, or until you reach one.
+It is mathematically proven that digit sums once they reach one of these numbers [145,42,30,4,16,37,58,89] they keep infinitely repeating.
+So, you solve this question by repeatedly calculating the square digit sum and once you reach one of these numbers you know the number is not Happy :sob:, or until you reach 1 and find that it is happy.
 Another solution would be to use a visiting map, and if you reach a number once, you know you are stuck in a loop and you return false.
 [*Solution*](happy_number.c++)

 * ### Day 3: [Maximum Subarray]([https://leetcode.com/explore/other/card/30-day-leetcoding-challenge/528/week-1/3285/](https://leetcode.com/explore/other/card/30-day-leetcoding-challenge/528/week-1/3285/))